Play to Win

 • Ask a lot of questions.
 Lawyers often tell me one reason they don’t like networking functions is because they don’t know what to talk about.
 The fact is, you shouldn’t be talking nearly as much as you are listening.
 Use conversations to identify people’s interests and issues.

 • Talk to a number of people.
 Don’t monopolize one person for too long; it’s a networking event after all.
 If you are enjoying the conversation or want to spend more time together, schedule a follow-up coffee or lunch.
-If you don’t know anyone, start by introducing yourself to the hosts, sponsors or organizers of the event or the president of the association.
-And you can always talk to people who are alone.
+If you don’t know anyone, start by introducing yourself to the event’s hosts, sponsors, organizers, or association president.
+You can always talk to people who are alone.

 • Be strategic.
 For example, if there is a meal involved, don’t be the first to sit down at a table; you could end up with a competitor on each side.
 Identify a good companion at the end of the reception and follow that person into the room.